connorads/svelte-on-cloudflare/DEMO.md

 ## Add KV

+We're demoing the Cloudflare integrations here not crafting a well built app

+- KV is eventually consistent for heavy reads so this isn't a good use case
+- No live updates on the frontend

 1. `cd svelte-london`
 2. `npx wrangler kv namespace create COUNTER_KV` (could also create it in dashboard)
 3. Accept adding it to `wrangler.jsonc`